lsst-dm/dmtn-208/index.rst

 Result format
 -------------

-All cutout requests will create a FITS file stored in a new output Butler collection.
+All cutout requests will create a FITS file.
-The metadata about the request that would be returned as metadata for a UWS async job (see :ref:`task-storage`) will also be stored in that Butler collection so that the collection has the provenance of the cutouts.
+A cutout request may also create additional output files if alternate image types are requested.
+As a future enhancement, all cutout requests will also create a VOTable with provenance information.

 The primary output of a cutout operation in the initial implementation will be a single FITS file.
-Each filtering parameter produces a separate cutout.
+Each filtering parameter produces a separate cutout image.
 The cutout images will be stored as extensions in the result FITS file, not in the Basic FITS HDU.
-This should use a ``Content-Type`` of ``application/fits`` _[#].
+This output should use a ``Content-Type`` of ``application/fits`` _[#].

 .. [#] ``image/fits`` is not appropriate since no image is returned in the primary HDU.

 The result of a sync request that does not request an alternate image format is the FITS file.
 Therefore the sync API will redirect to the FITS file result of the underlying async job.

-The job representation for a successful async request will list at least two results: the FITS file, and the URL for the output Butler collection [#]_ that contains both that FITS file and the metadata about the cutout request.
+The job representation for a successful async request will list the FITS file as the only result in the initial implementation.

-.. [#] The concept of a URL to a Butler collection does not currently exist.
-       However, the results of a UWS job must be a list of URLs.
-       See :ref:`open-issues` for more discussion.
+As a future enhancement, it will also list the VOTable with provenance information as a secondary output.

 When client/server Butler is available, the FITS file will be provided via a redirect to a signed link for the location of the FITS file in the object store underlying the Butler collection.
 Until that time, it will be an unsigned redirect to the object store URL, and we will make the object store public (but with a random name).
+The same will be done for the VOTable and for alternate image output formats.

 These URLs or identifiers will be stored in the SQL database that holds metadata about async jobs and retrieved from there by the API service to construct the UWS job status response.